vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/human-benchmark-tracker.md

 ## 2025-02-18

 * Visual memory: 10.2 points moving average, placing me at the 40.53th percentile.
 Not much has changed qualitatively since the last update on 2024-10-15.

-* Reaction time: 276 ms moving average, placing me at at 11.31th percentile.
-Not much has changed qualitatively since the last update on 2024-10-15.